-A caesarean section, or C-section, is surgery to deliver your baby through a cut, called an incision, that the doctor makes in your lower belly and uterus.
+A caesarean section, or C-section, is surgery to deliver your baby through a cut that the doctor makes in your lower belly and uterus.
 The cut is called an incision.

 You may have some pain in your lower belly and need pain medicine for 1 to 2 weeks.
 You can expect some vaginal bleeding for several weeks.
 You will probably need about 6 weeks to fully recover.

-It is important to take it easy while the incision is healing.
-Avoid heavy lifting, strenuous activities, or exercises that strain the belly muscles while you are recovering.
+It's important to take it easy while the incision heals.
+Avoid heavy lifting, strenuous activities, and exercises that strain the belly muscles while you recover.
 Ask a family member or friend for help with housework, cooking, and shopping.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.